akazukin5151/kpxhs/docs/kpxhs.1.md

 # KEYBINDINGS

+`q`
+: Go up a directory, or attempt to quit if in root directory.

 `Esc`
-: Go up a directory, or attempt to quit if in root directory.
-If in entry details view, go back to browser
+: In entry details view, go back to browser

 `Tab, Ctrl-Tab`
 : Cycle focus between elements (eg: list and search bar; login fields; exit dialog)